deeptime-ml/deeptime/deeptime/src/README.md

-This directory contains common utility functionality for the c++ extensions contained in scikit-time.
+This directory contains common utility functionality for the c++ extensions contained in deeptime.